grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 - in order to protect the write path as much as possible, ingesters do not allow read push requests if their push circuit breakers are open.
   This means that before an ingester tries to acquire a read circuit breaker permit, it first checks if its push circuit breaker is open.
-  If it's open, a circuit breaker open error is returned.
+  If it iss open, a circuit breaker open error is returned.
   Otherwise, the ingester tries to acquire a read requests circuit breaker permit.
 - a read request that acquired a read requests circuit breaker permit meets the read requests circuit breaker failure condition if its duration is longer than the configured read request maximum duration.

 ## Grafana Mimir Ingester circuit breakers configuration

-You can configure Grafana Mimir ingester circuit breakers with the following options.
+You can enable Grafana Mimir ingester push and read circuit breaker by respectively setting `-ingester.push-circuit-breaker.enabled=true` and `-ingester.read-circuit-breaker.enabled=true`.

-- `-ingester.push-circuit-breaker.enabled`: Enable circuit breaking when making push requests to ingesters.

-- `-ingester.read-circuit-breaker.enabled`: Enable circuit breaking when making read requests to ingesters.

-- `-ingester.push-circuit-breaker.thresholding-period`: Moving window of time that the percentage of failed requests is computed over for push circuit breakers.
+You can enable the circuit breakers independently, i.e., enabling one of them does not require enabling the other one.

+When enabled, push and read circuit breakers come with some default configurations.
-- `-ingester.read-circuit-breaker.thresholding-period`: Moving window of time that the percentage of failed requests is computed over for read circuit breakers.
+For example, the percentage of failing requests is computed over the moving window of 1 minute (`1m`).

-- `-ingester.push-circuit-breaker.failure-execution-threshold`: The number of push requests that must run in the thresholding period for a push circuit breaker to be eligible to open for the rate of failures.

-- `-ingester.read-circuit-breaker.failure-execution-threshold`: The number of read requests that must run in the thresholding period for a push circuit breaker to be eligible to open for the rate of failures.
+You can change these configurations by setting `-ingester.push-circuit-breaker.thresholding-period` or `-ingester.read-circuit-breaker.thresholding-period` to a desired value.

-- `-ingester.push-circuit-breaker.failure-threshold-percentage`: Maximum percentage of push requests that can fail over period before a push circuit breaker opens.
+The default percentage of push and pull requests that can fail over the configured moving window before the corresponding circuit breaker opens is `10`.

-- `-ingester.read-circuit-breaker.failure-threshold-percentage`: Maximum percentage of read requests that can fail over period before a read circuit breaker opens.

-- `-ingester.push-circuit-breaker.cooldown-period`: How long a push circuit breaker stays in an `open` state before allowing additional push requests?

-- `-ingester.read-circuit-breaker.cooldown-period`: How long a read circuit breaker stays in an `open` state before allowing additional read requests?

-- `-ingester.push-circuit-breaker.initial-delay`: How long a push circuit breaker waits to become active after an activation request.
-During this time, neither failures nor successes are counted.

-- `-ingester.read-circuit-breaker.initial-delay`: How long a read circuit breaker waits to become active after an activation request.
-During this time, neither failures nor successes are counted.

-- `-ingester.push-circuit-breaker.request-timeout`: The maximum duration of a push request before it triggers a timeout.
-This configuration is used for push circuit breakers only, and the corresponding timeouts are not reported as errors.
+You can set a different percentage via `-ingester.push-circuit-breaker.failure-threshold-percentage` and `-ingester.read-circuit-breaker.failure-threshold-percentage` flags.

+Once a circuit breaker reaches the `open` state, it waits for 10 seconds (`10s`) before it transitions to the `half-open` state and allows trial requests.
+You can change these waiting times via `-ingester.push-circuit-breaker.cooldown-period` and `-ingester.read-circuit-breaker.cooldown-period` flags.

-- `-ingester.read-circuit-breaker.request-timeout`: The maximum duration of a read request before it triggers a timeout.
-This configuration is used for read circuit breakers only, and the corresponding timeouts are not reported as errors.
+Grafana Mimir ingester push and read circuit breakers come with one different default configuration: the maximum duration of a request before it triggers a timeout.
+The default values are 2 seconds (`2s`) for push requests, and 30 seconds (`30s`) for read requests, and can be configured via `-ingester.push-circuit-breaker.request-timeout` and `-ingester.read-circuit-breaker.request-timeout`.
+Circuit breakers use these timeouts only internally, and never report them as errors.

 ## Grafana Mimir Ingester circuit breakers metrics